The Perfect Itinerary To See Rome In 2 Days

 Using A 48 Hours Roma Pass

 One thing to be aware of is that even when you have the Roma Pass you will have to book your entry to sites such as the Colosseum.
-Furthermore, Borghese Gallery is usually not included in the pass.
+Furthermore, Borghese Gallery is usually not included in any of the passes.
 You may end up being better off booking individual skip the line tickets or guided tours.

 Rome in 2 days